thecodeofdaniel/UdemySpeedup/README.md

 Add more playback rates to Udemy videos, ranging from 0.5x to 4x speed.
 Use the `[` and `]` keys to quickly change playback by 0.25 speed.
-Skip the "Up next" screen if you so choose!
+Skip the "Up next" screen and skip long intros or outros if you so choose!

 ## Steps to build/edit extension